woocommerce/woocommerce-gateway-stripe/readme.txt

 * Fix - Error translation issue when 3DS is required.
 * Fix - Possible 404 if getting customer source if no id was found.
 * Fix - Add payment method was still available when save cards setting is disabled.
+* Fix - In certain cases when webhook is used, refunds can show as doubled when it is not.
 * Tweak - Remove Sofort country selection in favor of using the billing country.
 * Tweak - Add payment page CSS styling.
 * Tweak - Error log to show full response object.